dragosionel/SwiftCodeKata/README.md

     }

-- Code and decode an object that has different variable names than the JSON
+- Encode and decode an object that has different variable names than the JSON

     Example JSON:
     {